-When preferred sites are identified, the case manager places a client's name on the waitlist.
+When preferred sites are identified, the case manager places a patient's name on the waitlist.
 The waitlist is organized by both priority and waitlist date.
 People stay on the waitlist until they have either moved to their most preferred site, asked to be removed, or been removed because they no longer need to move.

-- If the most preferred site is not available, a temporary option may be offered while waiting. - The case manager will stay in contact while clients are waiting.
-Clients can also contact the case manager at any point if anything changes. - People who have been assessed as needing immediate placement (designated on the waitlist as "Immediate from the Community") may receive an offer to move within 48 hours.
+- If the most preferred site is not available, patients will be asked to move to a temporary option while waiting. - The case manager will stay in contact while patients are waiting.
+Patients can also contact the case manager at any point if anything changes. - Once placed on the waitlist, patients will begin to pay for continuing care accommodation, in accordance with AHS policy.
+Any barriers to paying accommodation charges should be discussed with the case manager.
+A hardship policy is in place to assist patients with demonstrated financial need.